 *** Shortlisted for The White Review Short Story Prize 2015 ***

 It is a two lane road somewhere in North America.
-The car is pulled onto the shoulder with the brake lights on.
-A grey midrange sedan from twenty years ago.
+The car is pulled onto the shoulder with the brake lights on; a grey midrange sedan from twenty years ago.
 The road is edged on both sides by thin half bare trees.
 It is winter, autumn, or spring.
 The day is blank, covered in high cloud.
 Now and then another vehicle goes by.
 A police officer walks forward, gun drawn, towards the driverside door of the midrange sedan.
 He is state police and wears the felt hat and the uniform with the thick dark stripe on the outside trouser leg, the hat pinched at the top with the wide flat brim.
 The shirt is tucked and tight round his paunch.
-He is heavyset, thick-bodied.
+He is thick-bodied, heavyset.
 He takes small steps, in a strong shooting stance.
 There is someone inside the midrange sedan.
 Through the back window there is a head, unclear, in silhouette.
 They have not deserted the vehicle or fled the scene.
 At least one person sat in the front.
 Black dot birds scatter from the tops of the trees, and now and then another vehicle goes by.
-The trooper is pointing with his right hand the gun through the window at the driver, and with his left hand he his reaching for the handle, going for the arrest.
+The trooper is pointing with his right hand the gun at the window, and with his left hand he his reaching for the handle, going for the arrest.
 He is shouting, has been shouting the whole time.
 He pulls open the door and shouts at the driver.
 He is pointing the gun and shouting at the driver.
 He tells them get out of the car now.
 He says get out of the fucking car.
 He holsters the gun and pulls the driver from the sedan to the road.
 The driver is female, Caucasian, middle-aged, and overweight.
 She is facedown on the asphalt in her black slacks and baggy jumper, with the trooper on top of her, his knee on her back.
 He hits her on the back of the head and unclips the handcuffs from his belt.
 He is shouting, has been shouting the whole time.
 He says get on the floor, get on the floor, I’ll cut your clothes off, get on the floor.
 The driver is very overweight and does not put up a fight.
 The woman facedown on the floor with her hands in cuffs behind her back, the trooper standing up still shouting, telling her to get on the floor, do not fucking move.
 Other vehicles go by.
 Police means do not stop, do not get involved.
 It is police harassment, police violence, official police business.
 Police means do not get involved.
 The image fades to black.
 A voiceover says the woman sustained bruises and cuts and pleaded guilty to speeding.
 The voiceover says the trooper, a seven year patrol veteran, has been fired and is expected to appeal.
 For a few seconds it is solid black and silent.

 The event repeats, but quicker this time.
 The trooper moves quicker, the cars go by quicker.
 The shouting, the pulling, the punching, the shouting is all quicker.
 And the event is done, over slightly quicker.
 The screen fades to black.
 The event repeats and the screen fades to black.
 The event repeats and repeats, each occurrence getting quicker, shorter, the action rushed and hurried, the voices higher in pitch, higher until they sound like some helium cartoon, higher until just noise, just squeal, the image just noise, just blur.
 The moment is compressed out of shape, a moulded thing.
 It seems to reach a critical point, an aesthetic threshold or some technological limit, and the screen fades to black and is black for longer than before.
 This is credit space in any other film, the vast list of rolling names.
 Instead it is black, just black, silent, until it starts again, at normal speed, on that North American two lane road.